 Central Michigan University has services for students with learning disabilities, mobility impairments, health impairments, mental illnesses, hearing impairments, blindness, and low vision.
 Services for students with disabilities are handled on a case-by-case basis, and some may qualify for particular services early on in their academic career and lose that eligibility as they grow as a student.
-The website includes a list of typical services used, based on a student’s disabilities and needs.
+The website includes a list of available accommodations, based on a student’s disabilities and needs.

 The Disability Resource Center (DRC) sees disabilities as “an integral part of the rich diversity at Eastern Michigan University,” and works with students, faculty, and staff to create an inclusive educational environment at the university.
 The DRC offers a variety of services, including extended time on quizzes and exams, testing environments that are free of distractions, sign language interpreters and real-time captioning, recorded textbooks, textbooks and class materials in alternate formats such as Braille and large print, and assistance in note taking, and more.

 At Oakland University, accommodations for students with disabilities are provided on an individual basis.
 The university provides general services including accessible housing services, alternative formats for textbooks and class materials, alternative furniture in university buildings, extended time for exams, note-takers, priority registration, and more.
 There is also Students Toward Understanding Disabilities (S.T.U.D.), an organization formed by students to “create awareness and education campus community about disability issues and to actively contribute to student life at OU.”